freeipa/freeipa-operator/README.md

 1. Now create a new namespace by: `oc create namespace my-freeipa`

-1. As clust-admin user logged in the cluster run:
+1. As cluster-admin user logged in the cluster run:

    ```sh
    make install